The Ultimate Guide to the Advantages and Disadvantages of Software Testing

 Types of Software Testing Techniques

-We need to use the most appropriate types of testing techniques depending on the requirements of the software application.
-Even though we use software techniques to detect bugs and defects, each testing technique has its characteristics.
+As mentioned earlier, we need to use the most appropriate types of testing techniques depending on the requirements of the software application.
+Even though we use software techniques to detect bugs and defects, each testing technique has its distinct characteristics.

 We can classify types of testing techniques into three main categories.
 They are: